lmichael107/CogSci18_ScalableComputing/index.md

   <p>
     When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
-The default text editor on macOS and Linux is usually set to Vim, which is not famous for being intuitive.  if you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
+These are often GUI editors that save documents in plain text format, with several listed below for each platform.
+In the terminal window, the default text editor on macOS and Linux is usually set to Vim ("vi"), which is not famous for being intuitive.
+If you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
+Instructors will often use the nano editor in the terminal window, which is a little easier to use when just starting out.
   </p>

   <div class="row">